Tirath Das Dogra: Awards

-and Toxicology on 27 September 2013 at the Government Medical College in Haldwani, Uttarakhand.
+and Toxicology on 27 September 2013 at the Government Medical College, Haldwani, Uttarakhand.
 Indian Congress of Forensic Medicine and Toxicology gave "Life time achievement award" to Prof Dogra on 13 September 2014.

 AIIMS

 During Dogra's tenure as director AIIMS acquired 330 acre of land in the Jajhar District of Haryana, and the recommendations of the Moily Committee were implemented.
 One hundred sixty faculty and 1200 other staff positions were created, a new academic building (came as Convergence Block) was planned and the CDER and JPNA Apex Trauma Center were made fully functional.
 An agreement with Metro was signed for a tunnel connecting AIIMS and the trauma centre.
 A surgical centre, maternity centre, dormitories, outpatient department and a urology centre were planned.
 A new developmental plan integrated with the earlier prepared Master plan was prepared and architectural process was started for its implementation.
 The long pending clearance from Ministry of civil aviation and urban development for construction of multistory buildings was obtained to facilitate future development of AIIMS in regard to hospital, academics, research, residential and hostels.
 Manmohan Singh underwent coronary-bypass Surgery at AIIMS, and Pratibha Patil underwent cataract surgery on both eyes.
 Dogra managed AIIMS during the most troubled times in its history; he is active in organ donation, retrieval and tracking, framing and revising rules and implementing training programs at the AIIMS Organ Retrieval Banking Organization.
 After succeeding Jagdish Chandra, Dogra developed DNA-profiling and toxicology laboratories.
 He expanded the department to ten faculty members, two scientists, twelve junior and twelve senior residents.